 - We will direct you to each cabin you need to stop at, and you will drive right up to the cabin!

 - Our amazing Counsellors and Welcome Experts will be there to help your child with their bags and get them settled in their cabin

 - Unfortunately, we won’t be able to accept guests by boat or float-plane arrivals this summer.
 Guests must arrive by car.

 - After dropping your child off at their cabin, our staff will direct you back onto the road for your trip home.
 All guests will enjoy dinner together with their new cabinmates shortly after they arrive and get settled in.

-Departing from Camp on Saturday
+Departure from Camp

 Departing from camp will look similar to arriving at camp minus the on-site screening: